 Why are employee referrals so important?
 Because this method is considered to be among the most effective recruitment channels, this is because employees will only refer people with whom they would like to work with and who they know would be a great fit within the organization.

 Also, why spend time and money on a recruitment campaign when you can recruit from within the organization?
-If you have someone suitable from promotion, you know that they are reliable and competent, and you’ve invested a lot in them up till now.
+If you have someone suitable for promotion, you know that they are reliable and competent, and you’ve invested a lot in them up till now.

 Using social media is very beneficial, it will make it easier for you to reach out to your targeted group/audience, plus it’s very far-reaching and a low-cost method.